CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

     curl -L -A $letter 10.10.83.69; echo "Letter: $letter" done
 ```
-Running and evaluating the results from the script, we can see that user-agent of Agent C gives a different repsonce to the others.
+Running and evaluating the results from the script, we can see that the user-agent of Agent C gives a different repsonce to the others.
 ```
 Attention chris, <br><br>
 Do you still remember our deal?
 Please tell agent J about the stuff ASAP.
 Also, change your god damn password, is weak! <br><br>